How can I reactivate my suspended AWS account?

-Note: If you closed your AWS account yourself within the past 90 days, but you want to reopen it, see Can I reopen my closed AWS account?
-If the suspended account is a member account in an organization, contact the owner of the management account.
+Note: If you closed your AWS account yourself within the past 90 days and you want to reopen it, see Can I reopen my closed AWS account?
+If the suspended account is a member account in an organization, then contact the owner of the management account.

 If your account is suspended due to outstanding charges, you can reinstate your account by paying all past due charges in the Billing and Cost Management console.

-To pay past due charges on an account, first verify that your current payment information is accurate:
+To pay the past due charges on an account, first verify that your current payment information is accurate:

 - If your default payment method is no longer valid, add a new payment method, and then set it as the default payment method.

-If the seller of record (SOR) of your account is AWS Inc., and you paid your past due charges in full with a credit card, then services automatically reactivate within a few minutes.
+If you paid your past due charges in full with a credit card, then services automatically reactivate within a few minutes.

-If the SOR of your account is not AWS Inc., or if you paid your past due charges in full with a different payment method, then contact AWS Support to reactivate your account.
+If you paid your past due charges in full with a different payment method, then contact AWS Support to reactivate your account.

 Sometimes account services can take up to 24 hours to reactivate an account.
-If you have paid your past due charges in full, and your account isn't reactivated within 24 hours, contact AWS Support.
+If you have paid your past due charges in full and your account isn't reactivated within 24 hours, then contact AWS Support.

 If your account has no past due charges, then check the email address associated with the AWS account.
 AWS sends a notification and instructions to the registered email address on the account if your account is suspended for another reason.
 If you’re not sure why your account was suspended, contact AWS Support for help.